oliviawestmacottssw/SSW.Rules.Content/rules/estimating---do-you-know-how-to-size-user-stories-effectively/rule.md

 ---

-A team knows how many stories they can commit to by measuring their velocity.
-The Team estimates the highest priority stories in the Product Backlog in Story Points.
-It is very important for teams to estimate tasks effectively.
+​​A team knows how many stories they can commit to by measuring their velocity.
+The Team estimates the highest priority stories in the Product Backlog in Story Points. ​It is very important for teams to estimate tasks effectively.
 There are several methods for estimating:

 - Shirt Sizes
 - Fibonacci Extended (1-100)
 - Fibonacci Original (1-21)
 - Doubling
-- Thrown
+- Thr​own

 Let's go through them: